ibm-cloudintegration/CP4I-PoT-Public/Kafka/Event_EndPoint/lab2/ReadMe.md

     **EX:** Flight landing
      ![](./images/dev1i.png)

 1. You will now have the credentials for your application.
-Create a section under you Flight-Landing for Dev-Portal.
-Then close window.
+Let's copy and paste them into ~/EEM/config.properties file.

     **IMPORTANT**<BR>
-    Copy and Save the Key and the Secret into the EEM-info file.
-These will be used by the Async Client java application.
+    Copy and Paste the Key to APP_CLIENT_ID in config.properties file.
+    Copy and Paste the Secret APP_CLIENT_SECRET in config.properties file.
      ![](./images/dev1j.png)

 1. Click **Next**
      ![](./images/dev1k.png)